 The Delaware State Substitute Form W-9 must be completed online prior to receiving grant payments.
 Grant payments cannot be processed without this form.
 If you have problems completing the State W-9 form, please call the State Division of Accounting at 302.672.5000 and ask to speak to a member of the vendor team.

 The Delaware Electric Cooperative offers grants to offset the installed cost of photovoltaic, solar water heating, wind, and geothermal renewable energy systems.
 These grants are only open to customers of the Delaware Electric Cooperative.
-Applications for 2017 are closed.

 Grant payments are issued by the Delaware Electric Cooperative.